rinktel-git/bsam-chatbot/README.md

-# bsam-chatbot
+# Beta.SAM Chatbot
-This is the beta.SAM Chatbot where users can ask questions.
+This is the Beta.SAM Chatbot where users can ask questions.
 The Chatbot will be interactive and answers questions using Natural Language Process and Machine Learning.

 ## Value Impact
 It is difficult for a user to find information across an extensive collection of documents and data in various systems.